Homelessness can take many forms, from people sleeping rough on the streets to ‘hidden homelessness’.

-The wider business community, arts and creative sectors and educational institutes also play an important role in supporting homelessness initiates across the city.
-Every individual has a role to play in breaking the stigma associated with homelessness and helping those people at rock bottom.
+The wider business community, arts and creative sectors and educational institutes also play an important role in supporting homelessness initiatives across the city.
+Many agencies have signed up to the Leeds Homeless Charter, which, whilst not binding, pulls together resources and looks to agree a way forward to helping those people in need.

 There are many misconceptions about why people find themselves homeless and the wider issues connected to homelessness.
-Emmaus UK has found that 33 per cent of formerly homeless people at the charity find themselves there through relationship breakdown.
-Homelessness can affect anyone from any walk of life.
+Emmaus UK has found that 33 per cent of formerly homeless people at the charity found themselves homeless through relationship breakdown.
+Homelessness can affect anyone but there is more chance of it happening when the safety net of support is not there.

 Each person has a different story to tell and a different set of circumstances that has contributed to them becoming homeless.
 By working together, individuals and organisations can give people the support they need and the opportunity to rebuild their lives.
 Once this opportunity is grasped, individuals can feel empowered to develop their own resilience and confidence to break the negative cycle of homelessness.